hallpaz/3dsystems20/docs/index.md

 The example code deforms a refined ico-sphere into a dolphin mesh using the chamfer distance and other three different metrics related to regularization and smoothness of the mesh: an edge length loss, a normal consistency loss and a laplacian regularizer.
 The example achieves a very good result under these conditions.
 However, during research and development sometimes things don't run so "smoothly" (did you get this?).
 Thinking about some troublesome past experiences, I decided to remove the normalization step and run some experiments deforming my own synthetic meshes as I could test the following situations:

  1. Low resolution meshes
- 2. High curvature edges 9as
+ 2. High curvature edges (as in the cube)
- 3. High valence vertices
+ 3. High valence vertices (the closure solids of revolution)
- 4. Meshes with peaks
+ 4. Meshes with peaks (rotation of arctan

 Let's evaluate the impact of each type of loss function applied to the problem and verify some limitations of the method.